 ● prompt and appropriate corrective action will be taken when and as warranted.

 5.2 Persons against whom a complaint or concern has been made, will be presumed innocent unless or until the investigation reveals a violation has occurred.

 The Audit Committee shall retain all records relating to any Concern or report of a retaliatory act and to the investigation of any such report for a period judged to be appropriate based upon the merits of the submission.
 The types of records to be retained by the Audit Committee shall include records of all steps taken in connection with the investigation and the results of any such investigation.

 7.1 The Committee will review and evaluate this Policy on an annual basis to determine whether the Policy is effective in providing a confidential and anonymous procedure to report violations or complaints regarding Concerns.

 7.2 Waivers of this Policy may be made by the audit committee, however any waiver pertaining to a director or officer of the Company may only be made by the Company’s board of directors.

-If you have any questions about how this Policy should be followed in a particular case, please contact any member of the Audit Committee.
+If you have any questions about how this Policy should be followed in a particular case, please contact the Chairman at email@example.com.